How To Send Us Your Album For Review On DPRP

 - DPRP will only review CD/DVDs that fall into the Progressive Rock, or closely related, genre and retains the right not to review material outside of this remit.

-- DPRP will only review CD/DVDs that are available for sale to the general public, either through a distributor or a website.
+- DPRP will only review CD/DVDs that are available available to the general public, either through a distributor or a website.

 - DPRP try to review all received material as soon as possible and a Review Update normally appears twice a week.